gbrls/website/content/posts/mk-lisp-1.md

 			return cons(obj, parse(n+1))

-It doesn't work for every S-Expression yet, but the main takeaway for it is that you cons the current object with the rest of the list recursively.
+It doesn't work for every S-Expression *yet*, but the main takeaway for it is that you cons the current object with the rest of the list recursively.
 The only difference between this and a complete parser is that the latter handles parenthesis by parsing what is inside the current block and consing it with the